 Many professionals fall into the trap of thinking they need to include a complete catalog of their work experiences and skills in their resume.
-The first thing you have to believe when putting together your resume is that it’s a sales document.
-Your resume needs to sell you.
+The first secret you need to be “in” on when putting together your resume is that your resume is not a catalog, it’s a sales document.

 2. Create a Specific Summary So Your Resume Isn’t Quickly Sent to the “No” Pile